vpandi/learning_repo/LVM.md

   Block device           253:1

- ou see the LV Name section with the root name.
+ You see the LV Name section with the root name.
 You will see its corresponding LV Path section.

 Now we will check the final result, whether the root partition has been expended or not.